Enhance NASH Drug Development with More Translational Preclinical Models, Better Recapitulating Complex Human Disease

 Nonalcoholic steatohepatitis (NASH) is an increasing public health issue, with no currently approved treatment options.
 Preclinical development of new agents is hindered by the complexity of NASH, with no standout preclinical model that captures of clinical aspects of the disease.
 It is therefore important to develop more translatable animal models to accelerate NASH drug development.

-The FATZO mouse is a polygenic model featuring an intact leptin pathway.
+The MS-NASH (formerly called FATZO) mouse is a polygenic model featuring an intact leptin pathway.
 The model closely mimics human metabolic disease progression, spontaneously developing obesity, dyslipidemia, and diabetes.

 Download This White Paper to Understand:

 - How current NASH drug development is limited by preclinical models lacking both pathological (e.g. fibrosis) and dysmetabolic features of NASH

 - The establishment of a more translational NAFLD/NASH mouse model, developed from an inherently dysmetabolic and hyperglycemic background which also displays fibrosis, ballooning, inflammation, steatosis, and elevations in liver enzymes

 - How this model has been validated for preclinical drug development, with clinically relevant agents inducing improvements in liver function